DiptoChakrabarty/csspage/README.md

 # CssPages

+Just a fun side project started looking for more amazing content

 - This is a repository which contains some css animations learnt from various sources online.

 - Each folder contains the animations present